Ironman Marathon Training: 10 Zone 3 / Tempo Run Workouts

 • Fuel During Long Tempo Runs: Practice your race nutrition plan during sessions lasting 60 minutes or longer.

-• Respect Recovery: Tempo runs are demanding — balance them with easy days to maximize adaptation.
+• Respect Recovery: Tempo runs are demanding, balance them with easy days to maximise adaptation.

 Tempo training helps transform your Ironman marathon from a survival event into a performance you’re proud of!